nxp-archive/autobsps32_freertos/FreeRTOS/Demo/MPC57xx/readme.txt

 ************************************************************************************
-Demo application for FreeRTOS V9.0.0 on Calypso3M, Calypso6M and Panther.
+Demo application for FreeRTOS V9.0.0 on MPC574xx platforms.
 ************************************************************************************

-This package contains a demo application for FreeRTOS V9.0.0 running on Calypso3M, Calypso6M and Panther.
+This package contains a demo application for FreeRTOS V9.0.0 running on MPC5746C, MPC5748G, MPC5744P, S32R274.

 1. Require:

-    Cigwin and GNU make
+    Cygwin and GNU make
     Cross compiler:
         - powerpc-eabivle-gcc.exe (GCC) 4.9.2 20141030 (Thu Sep 1 11:41:30 MSK 2016 build.sh rev= ELvle)
     Lauterbach T32

 2. How to build and run demo:
     - Edit the user_path file, fill path of require software
-    - Use 'make PLATFORM=mpc5746c' or 'make PLATFORM=mpc5748g' or 'make PLATFORM=mpc5744p'
+    - Use 'make PLATFORM=mpc5746c' or 'make PLATFORM=mpc5748g' or 'make PLATFORM=mpc5744p' or 'make PLATFORM=s32r274'
     - Run T32_<platform>/start.bat

 3. The directory structure is as follows: